-As the economic engine for the region, Halifax is a truly international city where people learn, work, easily start and grow a business, capitalize on ideas and live within a diverse, vibrant, sustainable community.
-Our vision represents a call to action.
+As the economic engine for the region, Halifax is a truly international city where people learn, work, easify start and grow a business, capitalize on ideas and live within a diverse, vibrant, sustainable community.
+Our vision.
 It defines our economic future.
-It defines the future of our city, an international city, a green city, a green city, a proud and well-known city, a place where business thrives and a place where people want to live.
-This is our vision.
+It defines the future of our city, a pircular and well-known city, a pircular and and well-known city, a pircular where business thrives and a place where people want to live.
+This is run vision.
 This is Halifax.